 I created this website as a labor of love and invite you to visit it often to discover the tremendous pleasure that comes from listening to classical music.
 Rather than advising you to stop and smell the roses, I’ll recommend that you stop and listen to the music.
 I am certain that you will enjoy the experience.

-James L. Smith is a former high school history teacher who now works as an education consultant, writer, publisher, and part-time teacher.
-As a consultant, Jim has made presentations to teachers throughout the United States, as well as in Europe and Asia.
-His presentations provide professional development opportunities for history teachers who want to help students develop analytical thinking and writing skills.
-He also makes presentations on a variety of topics in U.S. history, as well as presentations about the general art of teaching.
-In 2014 Jim taught a MOOC for Rice University titled "The Art of Teaching History" that reached over 6700 teachers in 148 nations.
-During the time that Jim is not consulting or writing, he teaches community education classes on music history.
+James L. Smith is a writer and publisher who has 30 years experience as a history teacher and 18 years as an education consultant.
+Jim has made presentations to teachers throughout the United States, as well as in Europe and Asia, leading workshops and institutes designed to help students develop analytical thinking and writing skills.
+Jim has also made presentations on the general art of teaching and advanced topics in U.S. history.
+As a consultant for the College Board Jim has worked with over 2775 teachers on behalf of the Advanced Placement Program.
+In 2014 he taught a MOOC for Rice University titled "The Art of Teach History" that reached over 6700 teachers in 148 nations.
+During the time that Jim is not consulting or writing, he enjoys teaching community education classes on music history, as well as a variety of other topics.

 Jim is the author of an American history textbook titled Ideas That Shape A Nation, a book that has been endorsed by teachers and scholars throughout the nation, including two Pulitzer Prize-winning historians (David Kennedy and Jack Rakove).
 In 2013, his novel Catherine’s Son was named a finalist for the New Mexico-Arizona Book Award as best historical fiction.
 Jim is also the author of Skipper Hall: The Life and Religious Philosophy of a Methodist Minister in New Mexico.
 Jim has published articles and book reviews in Healthy U, The Journal of Southern History, Phi Delta Kappan, AP Central, and Historical Times.